 The President of India

-The branches audited by us and those audited by other auditors have been selected bythe Bank in accordance with the guidelines issued to the Bank by theReserve Bank of India (RBI).
-Also incorporated in the Balance Sheet and the Profit and LossAccount and the Cash Flow Statement are the returns from 13965 Indian branches (includingother accounting units) which have not been subjected to audit.
-These unaudited branches account for 3.49 % of advances 12.56 % ofdeposits and 4.62 % of interest income and 22.72% ofinterest expenses.
+The branches audited by us and those audited by other auditors havebeen selected by the Bank in accordance with the guidelines issued to the Bank by theReserve Bank of India (RBI).
+Also incorporated in the Balance Sheet the Profit and LossAccount and the Cash Flow Statement are the returns from 13965 Indian branches (includingother accounting units) which have not been subjected to audit.
+These unaudited branchesaccount for 9.63% of advances 23.89% of deposits 11.55% of interest income and 22.72% ofinterest expenses.

-(iii) the Cash Flow Statement gives a true and fair view of the cash flows in case of the Cash FlowStatement for the year ended on that date.
+c) true and fair view of the cash flows in case of the Cash FlowStatement for the year ended on that date.

 Emphasis of Matter